JackRobards/lit-analyzer/packages/web-component-analyzer/README.md

 `@jackolope/web-component-analyzer` is a CLI that makes it possible to easily analyze web components.
 It analyzes your code and jsdoc in order to extract `properties`, `attributes`, `methods`, `events`, `slots`, `css shadow parts` and `css custom properties`.
 Works with both javascript and typescript.

+Used internally for `lit-analyzer`, and I would recommend looking into the [@custom-elements-manifest/analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) for a tool that complies with the standard Custom Element Manifest instead of using this directly.

 Try the online playground [here](https://runem.github.io/web-component-analyzer/)

 In addition to [vanilla web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) this tool supports web components built with the following libraries: